Would Shared Housing Suit Me?

 Shared Accommodation Choices

-Shared rental accommodation is a popular choice nowadays mainly amongst young 'upwardly mobile' professionals or couples wanting low-cost accommodation while they save for a home of their own.
+Shared rented accommodation is a popular choice nowadays mainly amongst young 'upwardly mobile' professionals or couples wanting low-cost accommodation while they save for a home of their own.
 Renting a room in a shared house or an individual room in a private household can thus be an ideal way to cut down on accommodation costs and household expenses.
 You might even be able to afford to rent that plush pad in the city if you 'buddy' up with someone who leads a similar lifestyle as you'll halve your rent and save on running costs.
+But be warned it might seem too obvious to point out but in shared accommodation, you are not going to get your own space outside the confines of your room.
+This is the trade-off for cheaper living expenses.

 A Room of One's Own